Timdenders/Colonization-Conquerors/README.md

 Godot engine/editor GUT Asset REPO Link: https://github.com/bitwes/Gut.git

+Godot engine/editor GUT Asset Wiki Link: https://bitwes.github.io/GutWiki/Godot4/Home.html
+- Wiki Directory for GUT Unit Test Structure: https://bitwes.github.io/GutWiki/Godot4/Creating-Tests.html

 VSCode Godot-Extension for GUT REPO Link: https://github.com/bitwes/gut-extension.git (**NOTE:** requires Godot-Tools extension to work)

+The structure of our unit tests would follow the format shown in the provided wiki linked above.
+The implementation idea would be for any of our team members to, using the GUT test creation guide provided, simply add future unit tests to the test/unit/test_unit.gd script file in the Latest_Build directory. (**Note:** As we are still testing our GUT integration setup, we are currently using another copy of our latest build in a separate directory called, test_build.
+This way, we can add, remove, or alter dependency files without risk to our working automated release system.)

 With this workflow, we expected to easily be able to execute a file containing a number of unit tests covering several aspects of our code's position checking and numerical updates.
 This way we would know if any future commit disrupts our system or not.
 In practice, however, we ran into a number of issues with our attempts at implementing this automated testing framework.
 Despite the GUT addons working perfectly in the Godot editor, using a guide provided by the repository to run the tests in VSCode, so far, has not gone smoothly as issues with access permissions and lost files whose file paths seem to be clearly defined run rampant in our implementation attempts.
 Attempting the same in GitHub using the yml file guide provided by GUT also ended in failure for similar reasons.